ADHD Assessments

 Assessing ADHD involves a thorough evaluation by a qualified professional, encompassing clinical interviews, standardised symptom assessments, collaboration with educators or important people in the person’s life, review of developmental and family history, psychological testing, and a comparison of findings to diagnostic criteria in the DSM-5.
 The assessor aims to differentiate ADHD from similar conditions, involving various professionals, and provides feedback, recommendations, and tailored interventions post-assessment.
 This process ensures an accurate diagnosis and personalized treatment approach based on the individual's specific needs.

 Diagnosing any form of neurodivergence can be a complex process.
-If my diagnostic conclusions differ from your anticipated outcomes, I am always willing to discuss this fully with you and to include your perspectives in my report.
-My main goal is to give you or your child a thorough and relevant assessment, leading to clear outcomes and helpful recommendations.
-My diagnostic decisions come from current guidelines, criteria, and my professional knowledge and experience.
-I take this seriously and only make a diagnosis when I have sufficient evidence to support it.
+If our diagnostic conclusions differ from your anticipated outcomes, we are always willing to discuss this fully with you and to include your perspectives in our reports.
+Our main goal is to give you or your child a thorough and relevant assessment, leading to clear outcomes and helpful recommendations.
+Our diagnostic decisions come from current guidelines, criteria, and our professional knowledge and experience.
+We take this seriously and only make a diagnosis when we have sufficient evidence to support it.

 For Children: